julelang/manual/src/std/io.md

 	fn Close(mut self)!
 }
 ```
-Implements the basic Close method.
+Implements the basic Close method\.

-The behavior of the Close method is not standardized.
-Specific implementations should document their own behavior.
-After first call the Close method behavior may be undefined, but exceptional throw recommended if any error should be occur.
+The behavior of the Close method is not standardized\.
+Specific implementations should document their own behavior\.
+After first call the Close method behavior may be undefined, but exceptional throw recommended if any error should be occur\.

-The Close method mutable because of same reasons of the \`Writer\` trait.
+The Close method mutable because of same reasons of the \`Writer\` trait\.

-Exceptionals are not standardized.
-Should be documented by implementations.
+Exceptionals are not standardized\.
+Should be documented by implementations\.

 ## ReadCloser
 ```jule